Physical unknowables: Deterministic chaos

 \section{Deterministic chaos}

-The wording {\em ``deterministic chaos''} appears to be a {\it contradictio in adjecto} (in English, ``a contradiction in itself ''); indicating a ``hybrid'' form of ``chaotic'' behavior in deterministic systems~\cite{li-83,nld-chaos}.
-Operationally, it is characterized by the practical impossibility to forecast the future due to the fact that the system is unstable~\cite{Lyapunov-92} and very sensitive with respect to very small variations of the initial state, which can only be measured with finite accuracy, its evolution will soon become totally unpredictable.
+The wording {\em deterministic chaos} appears to be a {\it contradictio in adjecto}, indicating a hybrid form of chaotic behavior in deterministic systems \citep{li-83,nld-chaos}.
+Operationally, it is characterized by the practical impossibility of forecasting the future because the system is unstable \citep{Lyapunov-92} and very sensitive to tiny variations of the initial state.
+Because the initial state can only be determined with finite accuracy, its evolution will soon become totally unpredictable.